General Terms and Conditions

 (2) Our products must not be unsafe.

-(4) Our products must not infringe any intellectual property rights, laws or regulations against product piracy.
+(3) Our products must not violate any rights to intellectual property and not breach any laws or guidelines preventing product piracy.

 § 16 Data Protection